Pre-1 July 1983 amount and tax

 Scenario 1 Taking his full benefit as a cash payment

-If John took his Gold State Super benefit as a cash payment, the taxable component of $510,000 is subject to tax of 17%2,3.
+If John took his Gold State Super benefit as a cash payment, the taxable-untaxed element of $512,093 is subject to tax of 17%2,3.

-This will result in tax payable of $86,700.
-If John was under the age of 60 and taking a cash benefit, then the rate of tax could be higher.
+This will result in tax payable of $87,056.
+If John was under the age of 60 when he took the cash benefit, then the rate of tax could be higher.

 More information on tax rates can be found in the Tax and super brochure.